-Figure 20: Financial aid to students, as percent of total public expenditure on higher education (ISCED 5-6), 2001-10 points)50.
+As shown in Figure 14, the level of financial aid to students as a percentage of total public expenditure of higher education in Latvia has decreased significantly between the years 2001-10 (12.8 percentage points).
 In 2001, the share of financial aid of higher education expenditure in Latvia was among the highest in Europe, exceeding the EU-27 average by 11.8 percentage points whereas in 2010, Latvia fell 6.2 percentage points below the EU-27 average.
 In 2010, the expenditure share of student financial aid in Latvia was slightly below (1.2 percentage points) the level of aid in the other two Baltic countries.
 In 2007, prior to the economic and financial crisis, the percentage of the higher education budget spent on student aid reached its lowest point of 5.1 percent, which was the fifth lowest among all EU-27 countries in that year.
 The relative share of public student aid financing in Latvia fell dramatically from 24.8 percent in 2001 to 5.1 percent in 2007 due to a reform in the student loan system.
 Until the year 2000, loans were granted from the State budget.
-However, from 2001 onwards, loans were granted by private banks appointed by the state, thereby dramatically reducing the share of student aid in total public expenditure on higher education.
+However, from 2001 onwards, loans were granted by the state, thereby dramatically reducing the share of student aid in total public expenditure on higher education.
 The transition was gradual - although the number of state-granted loans decreased immediately after 2001, the state continued to grant loans until almost 2007.